Beratoz/EURO2024/README.md

 ## Data Sources

-This app uses free data from Hudl StatsBomb's EURO 2024 dataset.
+This app uses free data from Hudl StatsBomb's Euro 2024 dataset.
 The following tables are used:
 - **Competitions:** Competition-level details.
 - **Matches:** Match-level information.
 - **Events:** Detailed event-level data, which forms the basis of all our analyses.